 The pandemic forced a massive paradigm shift in the way we think about work.
 Before COVID, working from home was considered a perk, and having a side hustle seen as a distraction.
 Having just one job, for one employer – effectively being a corporate servant, in the office five days per week – was expected.
 If you worked from home or had a side hustle, you may have been seen as less committed to your employer.
 However, since workers across the globe were forced to work from home, we have learnt that we are MORE productive, not less.
 We have also realised that spinning up a side hustle is easier now than at any time in the past.

-What’s more significant is that this period of unrest made us stop and think about whether we were truly happy with traditional corporate life.
-With change comes reflection, and for many, that meant realising they weren’t happy with their careers.
-That’s why, over the past eighteen months, millions of people launched, or accelerated, portfolio careers that allowed them to navigate their own professional paths and take control of their own destinies.
-They were determined to place more value on their time, productivity, health, family, and overall happiness.
-The movement for career independence and self-sufficiency is gathering momentum.
+What’s more significant is that this period of enforced working from home made us stop and think about whether we were truly happy with traditional corporate life.
+With change comes reflection, and for many, that meant realising they weren’t happy with their working lives.
+That’s why, since lockdown began in 2020, millions of people launched, or accelerated, portfolio careers that allowed them to navigate their own professional paths and take control of their own destinies.
+They were determined to place more value on their time, productivity, health, family and overall happiness.
+That’s when the movement for career independence and self-sufficiency really started to gather momentum.

 Hence, the Great Resignation was born